 Forward planning is crucial at this time of year.
 You may need to increase the inventory you hold for certain products and decrease it for others.
 Use reporting software or Excel to list your SKUs and use last year’s sales data to predict the stock you’ll need this year, remembering to take any promotions, fashions and trends into account.
 And, keep this year’s data for next year too.

 Set minimum reorder points for each of your SKUs

-Inventory management is always a tradeoff between inventory costs (how much money you have tied up in inventory) and stock-out costs (the costs in terms of loss of income, reputation etc of a stock-out).
+Inventory management is always a tradeoff between inventory costs (how much money you have tied up in inventory) and stock-out costs (the costs in terms of loss of income and reputation when you become out of stock).
 So how can you avoid over-buying?

 Plan your stock

 Understand which stock gives you good profits, which stock sells well and which stock does both.
-Cut out lines that constantly sit in the bottom 20% in terms of sales volumes and profit.
-This may mean losing some of your favourites but it will also mean you have more money to invest in stock that will move more quickly and give you a good return.
+Cut out lines that continuously sit in the bottom 20% in terms of sales volumes and profit.
+They may be your favourites, but if they’re not moving, they’re sitting on money that you could invest in stock that will give you a better return.